-These findings can be explained with the help of “technological determinism,” which argues that technology shapes the face of humanity and determines the course of history.
+These findings can be explained with the help of ‘technological determinism,’ which argues that technology shapes the face of humanity and determines the course of history.
 Technological determinism argues that the means of communication shape the society within which they exist (McLuhan, 1967).
-From this, it follows that technological transformations—including the emergence of the internet and social networking—are what have led to the transformation in understanding the concept of intimacy in the present age.
-However, in contradiction to the technological determinism approach, it may also be argued that internet technology and social networking have not brought about (or perhaps one should say “have not yet brought about”) the demise of intimacy as it was understood prior to the rise of social networking and the infiltration of that technology into our daily lives.
+From this, it follows that technological transformations – including the emergence of the internet and social networking – are what have led to the transformation in understanding the concept of intimacy in the present age.
+However, in contrast to the technological determinism approach, it may also be argued that internet technology and social networking have not brought about (or perhaps one should say, “have not yet brought about”) the demise of intimacy as it was understood prior to the rise of social networking and the infiltration of technology into our daily lives.
 Moreover, despite the conceptual transformation accompanying these far-reaching technological changes, technology’s impact is evidently neither indiscriminate nor comprehensive.
 Accordingly, the changes in understandings of intimacy are far from uniform.
-We have found that socio-demographic characteristics do not determine perceptions of intimacy as much as the distinction between heavy and light users.
-This distinction identifies a new subculture that contains those heavy users whose conception of intimacy has been reshaped.
-In other words, heavy users and light users understand intimacy differently.
+We have found that socio-demographic characteristics do not determine perceptions of intimacy as much as the distinction between heavy and light users, who understand intimacy differently.
 In these two cultural subgroups, intimacy is no longer the broadly accepted cultural concept it may have been in the past.

-Norris (2001) argues that the significance of the digital divide goes beyond the mere issue of access and levels of usage because it reflects social, cultural, and economic inequalities.
-New claims about the shrinking of the digital divide are frequently advanced in light of findings regarding the prevalence of new digital technologies and their usage.
 The present study sheds light on the differences between different groups of users with regards to the implications of technology use.
 The clear differences between heavy and light users in their understandings of social networks as intimate spaces suggest that increasing the use of online social networks both naturalizes them and makes them invisible to us.
 This might blur the boundaries between the online and offline worlds and create slippage of feelings and emotions between the two worlds.
-This would ultimately lead to a kind of online intimacy that is familiar to us from the offline world.
+This would ultimately lead to a kind of online intimacy that is familiar to us in the offline world.